 Cook the pasta until al dente then run under cold running water until the pasta has cooled.

 While the pasta’s cooking, shake up the dressing.
-Traditionally we use a jar of Kraft Zesty Italian for the dressing, but it’s not gluten-free.
-If you don’t need the dish to be GF, use the Kraft dressing, otherwise whip up the copycat Italian Dressing recipe here >
+Traditionally we use a jar of Kraft Zesty Italian for the dressing, but it’s not gluten-free so whip up my Best Ever Italian Vinaigrette to use instead.

 Then whip up the spice blend – this is what really makes the pasta salad pop!
 If you don’t need the dish to be gluten-free, purchase a bottle of McCormick Salad Supreme Seasoning.
 This stuff is seasoning GOLD!
 But it’s not gluten-free.
 No worries though, you can make a homemade gluten-free batch by using the copycat seasoning recipe here >